-The labor pillar plays a crucial role in the our expansive vision of a liberal arts education.
+Tidelines believes that a truly expansive liberal arts education includes not just intellectual work, but work with your hands and work that serves other people.
 Our primary goal is not to train the next cadre of modern-day homesteaders.
-Rather it serves to broaden our students’ understanding of different ways of life; to invest them with the responsibility to care for their own community; to cultivate the virtues and skills that manual labor can instill; and to foster a sense of interdependence within both human and natural ecosystems.
+Rather, labor serves to broaden our students’ understanding of different ways of life; to invest them with the responsibility to care for their own community; to cultivate the virtues and skills that manual work can instill; and to foster a sense of interdependence within both human and natural ecosystems.

-Self-governance bestows upon students the authority to create and govern their own political community.
-Within the context of the program, students will come up against many of the same questions that societies encounter on a grander scale: how do we humanely and justly exercise power over one another?
+Within the context of self-governance, students will come up against many of the same questions that societies encounter on a grander scale: how do we humanely and justly exercise power over one another?
 How do we share resources, especially when they are scarce?
 How do we navigate differences of opinion and experience?
 How do we balance the needs of the community against the needs of the individual?
-The other experiential components of the program create the circumstances for all these questions to arise.
-The academic pillar provides space for students to grapple intellectually with these questions.
-But it is within the sphere of self-governance that students must make decisions on these central questions of the human condition.
+These are tough, abstract, questions that are made very concrete and real by self-governance.
+We thus hope that students will grapple with the challenges and joys of citizenship and leadership in a way that prepares them for a lifetime of service.

 Glacier Bay Year students experience the best of the wildlands and rural communities of Southeast Alaska, moving back and forth between our Gustavus and Inian Islands campuses.
 Both locations are tiny human outposts amid a vast wilderness, enmeshed in the largest swath of protected land on earth.
 The town of Gustavus, population 400, lies at the intersection of Glacier Bay and the Inside Passage, and just east of the world’s tallest coastal mountains.
 The Inian Islands lie 25 miles to the west, a remote archipelago along Alaska’s rugged outer coast.
 Both locations offer unparalleled opportunities for outdoor exploration, and expeditions play a role in academics, labor, and self-governance.
 Regular visits to the region’s several unique ecosystems will constitute a core part of the learning course; optional weekend backpacking or kayaking trips will give students a chance to explore their environs.
 Students should come prepared for intensive activity in the wilderness – the ability to move over uneven terrain is a must in a land without established trails.
 Though challenging, these forays reward students with firsthand experience – on land and sea – of Alaska’s majestic wilderness.